C0smic01/Capstone-Projects-2526-CQ-HK2-N02/README.md

 This repo contains the source code and all materials for Capstone Projects(CSC10204)

 ## Overview
 This project is a simple Python web application that uses LangChain and LLMs to assist in evaluating C++ programming assignments.
-It can understand a problem statement, read a submitted C++ file, compile it, and—if successful—use an LLM to provide feedback on code quality and logic.
+It can understand a problem statement, read a submitted C++ file, compile it, and if successful, use an LLM to provide feedback on code quality and logic.

 ## Repository Structure
 The repository is organised into three main branches: